Talk of American stupidity is nothing new.

 to more experience and facts.

-After living in Europe for 2 ½ years later in life, I
+After living in Europe for two-and-a-half years later in life, I

 could identify every country on the map and the name the

 Stupidity is systematic, the result of either a dull brain

 at birth or a brain deadened permanently from continued

 particular topics are usually quite straightforward about